sweh/ajja/docs/src/api/gocept/jsform/Collection.rst

     :extends: :js:class:`ListWidget`
     :param string node_selector: The selector of the DOM node where the widget should be rendered.
-    :param WidgetOptions options: An object containing options for the widget.
+    :param Object options: An object containing options for the widget.
+    :param Array options.group_by_key: By which data-key are items grouped.
+    :param Array options.group_title_key: Specify what key leads to the title of the group.
+    :param string options.[collection_url]: The url to a JSON View returning the data for the collection.
+    :param Object options.[form_options]: An object containing options for the edit :js:class:`Form` as described under :js:func:`load`.
+    :param Array options.[item_actions]: Additional item_actions besides `edit` and `del`.
+    :param Array options.[default_item_actions]: Set to an empty Array to hide `edit` and `del`.
+    :param Array options.[form_actions]: Additional form_actions besides `add`.
+    :param Array options.[default_form_actions]: Set to an empty list to hide `add`.
     :return: The widget instance.
     :rtype: Object